 Some of our Sites, Portals and Apps may have additional terms and practices applicable to privacy and other matters.
 Any additional terms and conditions will appear on those Sites, Portals and Apps and you should read any such supplemental privacy notices available on those Sites, Portals and Apps for more information on those practices.
 To the extent of any conflict or inconsistency between any such additional terms and conditions and this Privacy Statement, this Privacy Statement shall govern and control.

-If you are in the European Union, Iceland, Liechtenstein or Norway (the “European Economic Area”), please click here for additional information about ways that Babson may collect, use, share and disclose Personal Data about you.
+If you are in the European Union, Iceland, Liechtenstein or Norway (the “European Economic Area”), please see the RIGHTS APPLICABLE TO INDIVIDUALS IN THE EUROPEAN UNION (EU) section for additional information about ways that Babson may collect, use, share and disclose Personal Data about you.

 For more information about this Privacy Statement or to exercise your rights under this statement please contact us at email@example.com.

 WHAT PERSONAL DATA DO WE COLLECT ABOUT YOU?